gibbok/notes-graphql/README.md

 When using non-null, you need to decide if you’d rather have a partial result, or no result at all.

+## Code organization

+Consider using GraphQL Modules.

+- Reusable modules: Modules are defined by their GraphQL schema in smaller pieces, which you can later move and reuse
+- Scalable structure: Each module has a clearly defined boundary.
+Modules can communicate between each other using custom messages
+- Clear path to growth: By separating features into modules, it’s easy to see how your application can grow
+- Testability: Testing small pieces of code is easier than testing larger chunks of code.

 ## Useful resources:

 https://www.apollographql.com/blog/apollo-client/architecture/redux-to-apollo-data-access-patterns/